spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Dock.md

 </div>

 The dock contains docked items and shows them over the normal content.
-The items may be minimized, normal sized or maximized.
+The items may be minimized, normal-sized or maximized.
 Useful to pick out elements from the normal document flow, mostly for editing.

 The `application` adds the dock when its `init` method runs.